Atherosclerosis: Signs and symptoms

 Carotid arteries supply blood to the brain and neck.
-Marked narrowing of the carotid arteries can present with symptoms such as: a feeling of weakness; being unable to think straight; difficulty speaking; dizziness; difficulty in walking or standing up straight; blurred vision; numbness of the face, arms and legs; severe headache; and loss of consciousness.
+Marked narrowing of the carotid arteries can present with symptoms such as a feeling of weakness; being unable to think straight; difficulty speaking; dizziness; difficulty in walking or standing up straight; blurred vision; numbness of the face, arms and legs; severe headache; and loss of consciousness.
 These symptoms are also related to stroke (death of brain cells).
 Stroke is caused by marked narrowing or closure of arteries going to the brain; lack of adequate blood supply leads to the death of the cells of the affected tissue.

-Peripheral arteries, which supply blood to the legs, arms and pelvis, also experience marked narrowing due to plaque rupture and clots.
-Symptoms of the narrowing are numbness within the arms or legs, as well as pain.
+Peripheral arteries, which supply blood to the legs, arms, and pelvis, also experience marked narrowing due to plaque rupture and clots.
+Symptoms of the narrowing are pain and numbness in the arms or legs.
 Another significant location for plaque formation is the renal arteries, which supply blood to the kidneys.
 Plaque occurrence and accumulation lead to decreased kidney blood flow and chronic kidney disease, which, like in all other areas, is typically asymptomatic until late stages.

-According to United States data for 2004, in about 66% of men and 47% of women, the first symptom of atherosclerotic cardiovascular disease is a heart attack or sudden cardiac death (death within one hour of onset of the symptom).
+In 2004, US data indicated that in ~66% of men and ~47% of women, the first symptom of atherosclerotic cardiovascular disease was a heart attack or sudden cardiac death (defined as death within one hour of onset of the symptom).

-Cardiac stress testing, traditionally the most commonly performed non-invasive testing method for blood flow limitations, in general, detects only lumen narrowing of ≈75% or greater, although some physicians claim that nuclear stress methods can detect as little as 50%.

 Case studies have included autopsies of U.S. soldiers killed in World War II and the Korean War.
 A much-cited report involved the autopsies of 300 U.S. soldiers killed in Korea.
 Although the average age of the men was 22.1 years, 77.3 percent had "gross evidence of coronary arteriosclerosis".
-Other studies done of soldiers in the Vietnam War showed similar results, although often worse than the ones from the earlier wars.
-Theories include high rates of tobacco use and (in the case of the Vietnam soldiers) the advent of processed foods after World War II.

 Risk factors

 The atherosclerotic process is not well understood.
 Atherosclerosis is associated with inflammatory processes in the endothelial cells of the vessel wall associated with retained low-density lipoprotein (LDL) particles.
-This retention may be a cause, an effect, or both, of the underlying inflammatory process.
+This retention may be a cause, an effect, or both of the underlying inflammatory process.

 The presence of the plaque induces the muscle cells of the blood vessel to stretch, compensating for the additional bulk.
 The endothelial lining then thickens, increasing the separation between the plaque and lumen.
-The thickening somewhat offsets the narrowing caused by the growth of the plaque, but moreover, it causes the wall to stiffen and become less compliant to stretching with each heartbeat.
+The thickening somewhat offsets the narrowing caused by the plaque's growth, but moreover, it causes the wall to stiffen and become less compliant to stretching with each heartbeat.